pro-coder007/telephoneDirectory_Git/README.md

 # telephoneDirectory_Git
 Building a simple telephone directory from scratch to learn about the working of git protocol.

-Might even add some GUI at the end.
-Any kind of help will be appreciated.
+Might even add some GUI at the end (If Possible).